Meyer's Parrot vs Military Macaw: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Meyer's Parrot and Military Macaw differ in temperament is essential for making the right choice.
 Meyer's Parrot's friendly character creates a fundamentally different ownership experience than Military Macaw's friendly nature.
 In daily life, this means Meyer's Parrot owners typically experience a bird that leans toward friendly behavior, while Military Macaw owners find their bird more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is the one that matches you — there is no universal winner.

 Best for Families with Children